ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 ---

-For in-depth information on the above protocols, the reader is encourage to download research papers from MIRACL Labs:
+For additional information, the reader is encouraged to download the following research papers from MIRACL LABS (LINK TO PAPERS).

-(TBC)
-- M-Pin
-- M-Pin Full
-- etc.
 <!---
 The M-Pin Protocol has been iterated on several times over the years since, and has been shown to be proven secure under the computational BDH (Bilinear Diffie-Hellman) assumption, and in the Canetti-Krawczyk (CK) security model <a href="#boyd">3</a>.